Ahsanu8/Skyrmion-number-study-in-Magnetic-Grains-nanomagnets-with-Random-Anisotrpy-Direction-Voronoi-/README.md

-# Skyrmion number study in Magnetic-Grains-with-Random-Anisotrpy-Voronoi-
+# Skyrmion number study in Magnetic Grains with Random Anisotrpy Direction-Voronoi

 This code is to study the magnetic behavior of exchanged coupled magnetic grains with random anisotropy.